facebook/react/docs/docs/reference-react-component.md

 (prevState, props) => nextState
 ```

 `prevState` is a reference to the previous state.
 It should not be directly mutated.
-Instead, changes should be represented by building a `nextState` based on the input from `prevState` and `props`.
+Instead, changes should be represented by building a new state object based on the input from `prevState` and `props`.
 For instance, suppose we wanted to increment a value in state by `props.step`:

 ```javascript
 this.setState((prevState, props) => {